 With my family right next to me, I spend a lot of time in Disney gift shops when we’re in Orlando on vacation.
-I’m as much at home on the back bench in the Small World ride as I am in a gift shop at the Polynesian Resort.
-Through the years I have realized that my vacation time spent shopping for and purchasing Disney items wasn’t nearly the waste of time that returning those purchases was.
+I’m as much at home and happy on the back bench in the Small World ride as I am in a gift shop at the Polynesian Resort.
+Through the years, I have realized that my vacation time spent shopping for and purchasing Disney items wasn’t nearly the waste of time that returning those purchases was.

-The Disney Corporation is great about allowing you to return merchandise with no questions asked, provided the item was not altered or ruined in any way and you have a receipt.
+The Disney Company is great about allowing you to return merchandise with no questions asked, provided the item was not altered or ruined in any way and you have a receipt.
 I love how I can buy something anywhere on Disney property and return it anywhere on Disney property, rather than running back to the exact store where I made the purchase.

-My children have been “window shopping” at Disney before they knew what the term actually meant.
+My children have been “window shopping” at Disney since before they knew what the term actually meant.
 I advise, “Darlin’, let’s just look around right now.
 You need to make doubly sure this is what you want before we buy it.”
 The problem with kids is that they always seem to think they need to make their purchases right then, right at the beginning of your vacation, possibly in the very first gift shop you step in.

 A word of financial advise in taking children to Disney…have your kids wait as long as possible to purchase their souvenirs.

 Let’s assume you haven’t given your child an unlimited amount of money to spend on souvenirs.
 Just knowing that will help me sleep better at night!
 We can then assume your child knows how much money they have to spend, or that you are keeping them informed of how much money they have left until they hit “flat broke” status.
 It’s a gamble for young children to make purchases early in the vacation.
 Something else may look so much better after visiting a lot of gift shops.